Boluwatife-design/SYS-LOG-Server-to-Audit-Optical-Line-Terminal-for-an-ISP/README.md

       - Review the summary.
       - Check the box that says "Start after created" if you want it to boot right up, then click Finish.

-      Once the VM spins up, you can click on **122 (SYSLOG)** in your left-hand menu, open the **Console**, and go through the standard OS installation wizard.
-Let me know when you get to the login prompt!
+      Once the VM spins up, you can click on 122 (SYSLOG) in your left-hand menu, open the Console, and go through the standard OS installation wizard.
-      At the end of Part 1: a blank Ubuntu server, ready to configure, but nothing set up yet to receive or store logs.
+      At the end of this: a blank Ubuntu server, ready to configure, but nothing set up yet to receive or store logs.

 # Install the Ubuntu Server operating system

 - In the left-hand panel of your Proxmox dashboard, click on your newly created VM.
 - If it hasn't started yet, click the Start button in the top right corner.
-- Click on the Console tab right below the Proxmox summary grid.
-You will see the Ubuntu installation screen boot up.
+- Click on the Console tab right below the Proxmox summary grid, the Ubuntu installation screen boot up.
 - Language & Keyboard: Select your preferred layout (usually English).
   <img width="1912" height="1102" alt="image" src="https://github.com/user-attachments/assets/77d94291-3d78-4dc1-8a3a-9a0ac6ee2a40" />

-- Type of Install: Choose Ubuntu Server (the default minimize option isn't necessary, the standard version is fine).
+- Type of Install: Choose Ubuntu Server
-- Network Connections: * By default, it will grab a random IP via DHCP.
+- Network Connections: By default, it will grab a random IP via DHCP.

-## Crucial Step: If your network team has already given you the static IP, select your network interface (eth0 or ens18), press Enter, choose Edit IPv4, change it from DHCP to Manual, and enter your static IP details.
+## Crucial Step: If you have a static IP, select your network interface (eth0 or ens18), press Enter, choose Edit IPv4, change it from DHCP to Manual, and enter your static IP details.
 <img width="1291" height="806" alt="image" src="https://github.com/user-attachments/assets/0f687de5-0d00-44a5-901e-1bcdd5c9b61c" />

 - If you don't have the static IP yet, just leave it on DHCP for now.
 You can easily change it to static in the command line later.